A Random Collection of Things to Do in Denver, Colorado

 Looking for some fun and interesting things to do in Denver, Colorado?
 You’ve come to the right place!
 Listed below is a collection of restaurants, bars, art and interesting city stops.

 If you’re needing a place to stay in Denver, click here to view my suggestion near the airport.
-If you’d like to look at more options, click here to view multiple hotels in Denver via Booking.com.
+If you’d like to look at more options, click here to view multiple hotels in Denver via Hotels.com.
 If you decide to get a hotel room off this site after clicking my link, I may earn a small commission at no cost to you!

 Mile High Marker

 Denver is known as the Mile High City, but it’s not all “one mile above sea level.”
 Another less-known fact about the Mile High Marker is that there are actually three markers!
 The first marker was the one engraved on the 15th step.
 The second and third markers, on the 18th and 13th steps respectively, are bronze and brass medallions denoting the “new” mile high markers.
 The second marker is also visible in the photo above.

 Above is the side of the Colorado State Capitol building you need to go up to reach the Mile High Marker.
 You can read more about the history of the three markers at the capitol building here.

 No, I didn’t type that wrong.
 RiNo is short for River North.
 The RiNo Art District is an area just outside of downtown that is full of bars, restaurants and street art!
 You can checkout more on the district here and download the maps to the different art pieces.